Slumdog Millionaire hit the real jackpot tonight.

 Jackman must have saved Baz Luhrmann's life in the bush or something, because the more-annoying-than-anything number was staged by the Australia director.

 Some time was saved by having presenters handle two or more awards at a time, such as Sarah Jessica Parker and Daniel Craig, who handed out Oscars for costume design (The Duchess), art direction (Benjamin Button) and makeup (Button again), and Will Smith, who gave out four—film editing (Slumdog), sound editing (The Dark Knight), sound mixing (Slumdog) and visual effects (Benjamin Button).

 Angelina Jolie and Brad Pitt may have gone home empty-handed, but the camera still panned to them plenty, perhaps most notably when Jennifer Aniston and Jack Black were onstage presenting Best Animated Feature to the Disney-Pixar hit WALL-E.

 "This is a new departure for me.
 And I—we'll—be back, I hope.
-Thank you!" director Yojiro Takita proudly announced—although he couldn't top the sentiment Kunio Katô offered when he won Best Animated Short for La Maison en Petits Cubes:
+Thank you!" director Yojiro Takita proudly announced in charmingly broken English—although he couldn't top the sentiment Kunio Katô offered when he won Best Animated Short for La Maison en Petits Cubes.